Safet Butka: World War II activities

 Butka had been interned in Italy for two years until he was released in August 1942 and allowed to return to Albania.
 He then took to the mountains and became an outstanding leader of the Balli Kombëtar movement in the Korçë area.
 The nucleus of his guerrilla group was composed of 70 seasoned and highly experienced warriors, which in case of emergency could become a thousand men strong.
 The Butka group had been giving valuable assistance to the fighters at Vlorë and had recovered from the military depots in the village of Dardhe, Suli, Graçan, Progri, Pleshishti, and Verbinj all the agricultural produce (corn, tobacco, wool, etc.) which the Italians had requisitioned and restored to its owners.

 His forces attacked Italians on Floq in January 1943, Vithkuq in March 1943 and in the Battle of Pocestë in September 1943.
 Accompanied by British officers (Captain David Smiley and Major Neil McLean (politician)), his forces also attacked a German convoy in Barmash on 13 August 1943.

-On the 25th of March, 1943, Butke's forces engaged and defeated a whole Italian detachment in the vicinity of Voskopoje, a locality in the mountainous region to the west of Korçë.
+On 25 March 1943, Butke's forces engaged and defeated a whole Italian detachment in the vicinity of Voskopoje, a locality in the mountainous region to the west of Korçë.
 There were considerable casualties on both sides, but the volunteer and guerrilla group killed the greater number of Italian soldiers and the remnant surrendered and were taken prisoner.
 This same group attacked the enemy headquarters at Voskopoje, where Safet Butka Liberated all the political prisoners, and he took from the military depots at Erseke an important quantity of arms and munitions.

 Butka was one of the founders of Balli Kombëtar, a patriotic organization dating to World War II.
 Although a staunch nationalist, he tried at various times to cooperate with the Communist-dominated Liberation Front.
 In February 1943 he organized a meeting with Communist representatives and an agreement for cooperation was reached in March 1943.
 He also made another local agreement in August 1943 and was one of the initiators and supporters of the Mukje Agreement.

 After the denouncement of the Mukje Agreement by Albanian communists, he was exasperated.
 He feared a civil war between Albanians and when asked on the matter, always stated that The only Albanian that I will kill will be myself.
 From 9 to 13 September in Pocestë, the forces of Safet Butka, together with partisan forces attacked the Italian convoy that was retreating from the city of Korçë, blocking its progress for 5 days.
 On his way home he was informed of the first clashes between Albanian partisans and Balli Kombëtar.
 Upon hearing such news, he killed himself on 19 September 1943 in the village of Melçan, faithful to his word.